 - Applicants must accept the “NO dependent policy” – the Afghan Junior Faculty Development Program will only provide support to the recipient; Dependents, including spouse, are not supported;

 - Applicants currently living outside Afghanistan, dual citizens and U.S. citizens are NOT eligible for the program.

 - Persons who have a pending application for immigration to any country (this includes Special Immigrant Visas to the U.S.); Employees of the U.S. government, such as U.S. Embassy/USAID, and their family members (parents, siblings, spouses, and children) are NOT eligible for the program;

 Strong preference will be given to applicants who have not had extensive recent experience in the U.S. Note: All grantees are required to return to Afghanistan at the conclusion of their program to implement projects and ideas developed while in the U.S. Program participants will be eligible to apply for subsequent rounds of Fulbright and other Embassy exchange programs upon their return to Afghanistan (i.e. applicants returning in March 2016 are eligible to apply right away for the 2017-2018 Fulbright programs), but AJFDP participation does not provide any advantage in their selection.

-The Afghan Junior Faculty Development Program provides an intensive professional training program at a U.S. university for up to twenty junior faculty members from public and private Afghan universities.
+The Afghan Junior Faculty Development Program provides an intensive professional training program at a U.S. university for up to twenty five junior faculty members from public and private Afghan universities.
 The program aims to enhance and broaden the professional skill sets of junior faculty in various fields of study.
 Participants will also have the opportunity to develop language and professional skills to strengthen eligibility for graduate studies at international institutions.
-The program will take place from January to March 2015, with exact dates to be determined.
+The program will take place from January to March 2016, with exact dates to be determined.